Harvest Squash Casserole

 - Preheat oven to 350°.
 In a large nonstick skillet, saute onion in butter until tender.
 Add garlic; cook 1 minute longer.
 Add to squash.
 Stir in eggs, sugar, salt and pepper.
 Gently fold in cranberries and pecans.
 Transfer to a 13x9-in. baking dish coated with cooking spray.

-For topping, combine bread crumbs and melted butter; sprinkle over top.
-Bake 40-45 minutes or until a knife inserted near the center comes out clean.
+- For topping, combine bread crumbs and melted butter; sprinkle over top.
+Bake 40-45 minutes or until a knife inserted in the center comes out clean.

 Freeze option: Cool unbaked casserole.
 Sprinkle with topping; cover and freeze.
 To use, partially thaw in refrigerator overnight.
 Remove from refrigerator 30 minutes before baking.
 Preheat oven to 350°.
-Bake casserole as directed, increasing time as necessary for a knife inserted near the center to come out clean.
-Yield: 10 servings.
+Bake casserole as directed, increasing time as necessary for a knife inserted in the center to come out clean.